gnugat/dotfiles/README.md

 # dotfiles

-This repository contains the configuration files of the CLI tools I use (git, vim, PHP, etc).
+My Super Secret configuration files.

-Its purpose is to backup, restore and synchronize them.
+This repository helps me to backup, restore and synchronize them (and will install my favourite productivity apps).

 ## Installation

+Requirements:

+* `git`: to be able to clone this repository
+* `bash`: to be able to run the installation scripts

+To install and setup, clone the repo and run its root `install.sh` script:

 ```
 git clone git@github.com:gnugat/dotfiles.git
-cd dotfiles
+cd ./dotfiles
 bash ./install.sh
 ```